isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 # Recreating the original setup using MySQL 5.7

-As `mysql_native_password` has been deprecated since 8.0, we need to install a 5.7 image in order to reproduce the problem.
+As `mysql_native_password` has been deprecated since 8.0, we need to install a 5.7 image to reproduce the problem.

 ```console
 root@server:~# docker pull mysql:5.7